-Gravel type driveways may be approved by special exception.
-The ACC may approve an embedded river rock driveway similar to the driveway at lot number 242, subject to conditions.

-- 3.3.2 Although, driveways shall generally be constructed with asphalt, other hard surface materials may be considered and approved by the ACC if an exception is requested when plans are submitted to the ACC for approval.
-The ACC reserves the right to require that other hard surface materials be painted to better blend with the surroundings of the structure or the development.
-No white concrete driveways will be allowed. - 3.3.3 Existing trees, topography and landscape planning should be taken into consideration in determining the location and shape of all driveways.
-Driveways should curve where possible and fit in well with existing topography.
+- 3.3.2 Gravel type driveways may be approved by special exception.
+The ACC may approve an embedded river rock driveway similar to the driveway at lot number 242, subject to conditions. - 3.3.3 Driveways shall be constructed with asphalt; embedded river rock gravel; pavers; large native stone; or painted, stamped concrete.
+All surfaces must blend with the structure or development and no white surfaces are allowed. - 3.3.4 Existing trees, topography and landscape planning should be taken into consideration in determining the location and shape of all driveways.
+Driveways should curve where possible and fit in well with existing topography. - 3.3.5 Driveways must commence completely outside side setbacks and remain outside them including all support for the driveway.